Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX Titan should be 50% faster than the Geforce GTX 760 overall, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX Titan should theoretically be much faster than the Geforce GTX 760 overall. (explain)

-Texel RateThe GeForce GTX Titan should be quite a bit (approximately 99%) more effective at AF than the Geforce GTX 760. (explain)
+Texel RateThe GeForce GTX Titan will be quite a bit (more or less 99%) faster with regards to AF than the Geforce GTX 760. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison